adap/flower/doc/source/docker/index.rst

 :og:description: Learn how to run Flower for federated learning using Docker with pre-made images, including advanced options and Docker Compose for seamless deployment.

-.. title:: How-to Tutorial: Run Flower Using Docker for Federated Learning

 .. meta::
     :description: Learn how to run Flower for federated learning using Docker with pre-made images, including advanced options and Docker Compose for seamless deployment.

 Run Flower using Docker
 =======================